Ali Parsa: Babylon Health

 Parsa launched Babylon Health, a developer of mobile healthcare apps, in 2014.
 Headquartered in London, Babylon Health is a subscription health service provider that enables users to have virtual consultations with doctors and health care professionals via text and video messaging through its mobile application.

 Parsa is an advocate of more private-sector involvement in the NHS, believing it improves efficiency, profitability and quality of healthcare.
 In 2017 Parsa claimed that Babylon Health was "the beginning of the end for the old-fashioned way we use healthcare" and that within a few years computers would perform better than doctors at making diagnoses.

-The Babylon app chatbot was not entirely successful - The Times newspaper of October 13, 2019, reported that the Babylon app, which bears the NHS logo and uses artificial intelligence (AI) to identify health problems, diagnosed a 60-year-old female smoker who reports sudden onset chest pain and nausea with a panic attack or inflammation, whereas 60-year-old male smoker was diagnosed with a heart attack.
+The Babylon app chatbot was not entirely successful; The Times newspaper of 13 October 2019, reported that the Babylon app, which bears the NHS logo and uses artificial intelligence (AI) to identify health problems, diagnosed a 60-year-old female smoker who reports sudden onset chest pain and nausea with a panic attack or inflammation, whereas 60-year-old male smoker was diagnosed with a heart attack.

 He was named by The Times among the 100 global people to watch in 2012, and by the Health Service Journal among the 100 most influential people in UK healthcare.

-In June 2021 it was announced that Babylon was planning to list on the NYSE at a $4.2 billion dollar valuation.
+In June 2021 it was announced that Babylon was planning to list on the NYSE at a $US4.2 billion dollar valuation.

+In October 2021, Parsa led Babylon into floating on the NYSE, later calling his decision an "unbelievable, unmitigated disaster" after the share price collapsed from $272.50 at flotation to below $1.
+Parsa's salary on 31 December 2022 was USD 667,340.

+On 28 June 2023, Babylon announced it would delist from the NYSE, transfer "core operating subsidiaries of the Company" to MindMaze SA, and stated it "will not provide for any payment to the Company’s Class A ordinary shareholders or other equity instrument holders, as AlbaCore will be exercising rights under its debt agreements with the Company to transition the go-forward business by transferring core operating subsidiaries of the Company to MindMaze".
+However, on 7 August 2023, Babylon announced that the transaction "would not proceed" and that "Babylon is exiting its core US business".

+On 11 August 2023, Forbes reported Babylon is “winding down” its business in Rwanda, potentially disrupting care for 2.8 million people.

+On 15 August 2023, Babylon announced that they would also be liquidating in the US within a Chapter 7 bankruptcy liquidation.

+On 19 September 2023, the UK operation filed for bankruptcy, and disclosed the sale of its operation to eMed for $620,000 (£500,000).

+Personal life

+Parsa is married to a Canadian former banker, Mairi Johnson, with whom he has three children.